timjogorman/RicherEventDescription/guidelines.md

 than CONTAINS or SIMULTANEOUS.
-This can refer to two nearly simultaneous events, an EVENT that occurs during another larger EVENT or time reference (but where containment is not entirely sure), or any other sense in which two events are occurring in the same time frame:
+This can refer to two nearly simultaneous events, an EVENT that occurs during another larger EVENT or time reference (but where containment is not entirely sure), or any other sense in which two events are occurring in the same timeframe:

 - While the mayor **spoke** to reporters about his latest anti-cartel **initiatives**, his home was being **raided** by state officials.